-- 36. The Portsmouth Education Partnership and SEND Board already have in place structures which can oversee and monitor this strategy in the shape of the Removing Barriers to Inclusion Group (RBIC) and the Behaviour and Attendance Group (BAG) which reports into the RBIC.
-Much of the current and planned work set out in section E sits within these groups and it is therefore proposed that the implementation of this strategy and the work on Relational Practice will be monitored through these structures. - 37.
+- 38. The Portsmouth Education Partnership and SEND Board already have in place structures which can oversee and monitor this strategy in the shape of the Removing Barriers to Inclusion Group (RBIG) and the Behaviour and Attendance Group (BAG) which reports into the RBIG.
+Much of the current and planned work set out in section E sits within these groups.
+The implementation plan, below, shows where the governance for each strand of work lies, including monitoring detailed plans. - 39.
 The Groups will be accountable to the PEP Strategic Board who will receive reports on a termly basis.
-For 21/22 the PEP Strategic Board has agreed that one of its four top priorities will be a focus on reducing exclusions and improving school attendance, and will therefore be committed to scrutinising and supporting this work. - 38.
-The success of this strategy will ultimately be measured by improvements in school attendance and a reduction in school suspensions, against the last set of reliable data from 2018/19. - 39.
-A set of 3-year targets are set out below to achieve by the end of the 2023/24 academic year.
-These targets have been set following analysis of local, national and statistical neighbour performance.
-The rationale for the targets is that for Primary phase (where we have historically stronger performance), Portsmouth should aim to be at or near the top of the statistical neighbour pack and that for Secondary phase we should be aiming for above statistical neighbour average.
-This would represent significant progress whilst at the same time being proportionate, ambitious and achievable.
+For 22/23 the PEP Strategic Board has agreed that one of its four top priorities will be a focus on reducing exclusions and improving school attendance, so will therefore be committed to scrutinising, and supporting this work. - 40.
+The success of this strategy will ultimately be measured by improvements in school attendance and a reduction in school suspensions, against the last set of reliable data from 2018/19. - 41.
+A set of 3-year targets, following analysis of local, national and statistical neighbour performance, were set to achieve by the end of the 2023/24 academic year.
+The rationale for the targets was that for Primary phase (where we have historically stronger performance), Portsmouth should aim to be at or near the top of the statistical neighbour pack and that for Secondary phase we should be aiming for above statistical neighbour average.
+This would represent significant progress whilst at the same time being proportionate, ambitious and achievable. - 42.
+Early provisional data for attendance and particularly persistent absence for 2021-22 seems to indicate a very significant post-pandemic rise in school absence.
+It is likely that this will be found nationally and not just with the provisional Portsmouth data.
+In light of this the 23/24 targets set out below will need resetting.

-2018/19 (pre-pandemic baseline) 2023/24 Target Overall absence rate in primary 4.1 3.5 Overall absence rate in secondary 6.7 5.0 Persistent absence rate in primary 8.7 6.8 Persistent absence rate in secondary 17.9 13.5 Fixed term exclusions / suspensions in Primary 1.08 0.6 Fixed term exclusions / suspensions in Secondary 7.47 5.5 Reduction in the number of children on reduced timetables 125 70 Chronically absent children to have a Named lead Professional and a plan in place 44% 100%
+2018/19 (pre-pandemic baseline) 2023/24 Target

+Overall absence rate in primary 4.1 3.5

+Overall absence rate in secondary 6.7 5.0

+Persistent absence rate in primary 8.7 6.8

+Persistent absence rate in secondary 17.9 13.5

+Fixed term exclusions / suspensions in Primary 1.08 0.6 Fixed term exclusions / suspensions in 7.47 5.5 Secondary Reduction in the number of children on reduced 125 70 timetables Chronically absent children to have a Named 44% 100% lead Professional and a plan in place

-40. In additional to the Local Authority level targets, the PEP expects MATS and schools to set and review aspirational targets to improve attendance and reduce exclusion at an individual school level.
+43. In additional to the Local Authority level targets, the PEP expects MATS and schools to set and review aspirational targets to improve attendance and reduce exclusion at an individual school level.
 It is recommended that schools set targets that would place them in, at least, the top half of similar schools nationally, such as FFT and EEF.